drtamarojgreen/quanta_tissu/docs/enhancements.md

 ### 1.1.
 Architectural Improvements
 -   **[Done] Multiple Transformer Blocks**: Generalize the model to allow stacking `N` transformer blocks, creating a deeper and more powerful model.
 This should be a configurable hyperparameter.
--   **[Not Started] Causal Attention Mask**: Implement and apply a causal (look-ahead) mask in the attention mechanism.
+-   **[Done] Causal Attention Mask**: Implement and apply a causal (look-ahead) mask in the attention mechanism.
 This is crucial for correct autoregressive behavior during training and efficient inference.
 -   **[Not Started] Dropout Layers**: Add dropout layers after embeddings, attention, and feed-forward layers for regularization to prevent overfitting.
 -   **[Done] Hyperparameter Configuration**: Centralize all model hyperparameters (e.g., `d_model`, `num_heads`, `d_ff`, `n_layers`, `vocab_size`) into a configuration object or file (e.g., `config.py` or a YAML file).
 -   **[Not Started] Modern Feed-Forward Networks (SwiGLU)**: Replace the standard ReLU-based FFN with a more modern Gated Linear Unit variant like SwiGLU, which is used in models like Llama.